n-l-i/Computer_Graphics_Project/README.md

 * to compile the project: `(cd <project path> && make)`
 * to run the compiled file: `(cd <project path> && ./3D_project.out)`

-The project currently only runs on Linux.
+The project is written for Linux and as such might need adjustments to get it working on other platforms.

 ## Note